Evaluating patients with chronic liver disease in whom the diagnosis of chronic active autoimmune hepatitis is suspected

 Reference values apply to all ages.

-Seropositivity for smooth muscle antibodies (SMA) is consistent with a diagnosis of autoimmune hepatitis (AIH).
+Positivity for smooth muscle antibodies (SMA) may help support a diagnosis of autoimmune hepatitis (AIH) following exclusion of other causes of hepatitis.

 A negative result for SMA does not exclude a diagnosis of AIH.